14 posts of content from one prompt — and why your queue handles the timing

 When AI campaigns work best

-Five scenarios where the 14-day campaign is close to magical:
+Five scenarios where a campaign batch is close to magical:

 2. Backlist reactivation.
 You have a series, book 4 just came out, you want to pull readers back into books 1–3.
-A 14-day campaign with each day featuring a different book is perfect batching.
+A campaign with each post featuring a different book is perfect batching.

 3. Sale / price drop.
-Kindle Countdown starts in five days, runs for five days, ends in four days.
-Ten days of coordinated promo across your platforms.
+Kindle Countdown is coming up.
+Generate a batch of coordinated promo posts across your platforms and let the queues space them out.
 AI is way better at this than you are at midnight the night before the sale drops.

 4. Newsletter push.
-You want to drive Substack signups over the next two weeks.
-Steady drumbeat across platforms, each post leaning into a slightly different hook for the same newsletter.
+You want to drive Substack signups.
+A batch of posts, each leaning into a slightly different hook for the same newsletter, dripped out by your queues.

-5. "I'm going to be deep in a draft for two weeks and don't want to go silent."
+5. "I'm going to be deep in a draft and don't want to go silent."
 Legitimate reason.
 Generate a campaign of personality-and-craft posts (behind-the-scenes, character reflections, writing-process notes) and schedule the whole thing so your presence doesn't disappear while you're writing.

 When AI campaigns are the wrong tool